hexabeast/Sytrace/README.md

 c
 ```

-The program will continue to run, and filename.dump will contain the dumped memory.
+filename.dump will contain the dumped memory, and the program will continue to run.